Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 The Atlantic hurricane season is just a few weeks away.
 Now is the time make sure your hurricane preparations are in full swing.
 Preparing for a hurricane doesn't have to be stressful or something you do at the last minute.
 In fact, if you give yourself time to prepare adequately, it will be much more stress-free.

 Living in Florida the majority of my life, I almost have this hurricane preparedness thing down to a science.
 NOAA and other sites offer great tips.
 Here I've included my own tips and timeline that has kept my family organized and stress-free for many years.
 After several hurricane-less years, we became a bit complacent.
 Hurricane Irma's approach in 2017, while funny at times with all the social media memes, and mind-boggling at other times, was definitely awe-inspiring and reminded me of the importance of hurricane preparedness and a good hurricane supply list.
-This year, I'm following my own advice!
+Then Michael devastated the panhandle in 2018 (1 of 3 storms to impact Florida that year), several storms came close in 2019, and in 2020...well, that was just one of the most bizarre years on record.

 Preparing for a Hurricane: Before Hurricane Season Starts